sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 sum(is.na(sleep_day))
 sum(is.na(weight_info))
 ```
-*65 NA were found in weight_info under the Fat column, which is due to manual entry by users.
-Due to the overwhelming amount of no data, we choose to erase this from any analysis/conclusions*
+65 NAs were found in the *weight_info* dataset under the Fat column, which is due to manual entry by users.
+Because of the overwhelming amount of missing data, we choose to erase this from any analysis/conclusions

 Check and clean duplicates
 ```